Dementia and sexual relationships

 - are feeling bored

-- trying to sensitively distract the person or encouraging them to go somewhere private
+- encourage them to go somewhere private

 Helping someone meet their needs in the right way